csernazs/misc/docs/python_programming_guide.md

 Use `mypy` or some other type checker.

-Sometimes it is also good to have different classes by the contents.
+Sometimes it is also good to have different classes by the values.
 Some weird
 example:

 ```python